 Millennials face an uphill battle when it comes to their finances.
 Crippling student loan debt, skyrocketing rental rates and dismal wages form a perfect storm of sorts that makes it hard for young adults to get ahead.
 There are some millennials, however, who have managed to build up some sizable wealth.
-According to a recent study, adults ages 18 to 33 represent 11% of high net worth households.
+According to one study, adults ages 18 to 33 represent 11% of high net worth households.
 So what’s their secret?
 It all comes down to making the right money moves.
 If you want to take a page out of the rich millennials’ playbook, here’s what you need to know.
 A financial advisor can help you find practices that raise the likelihood that you will meet your goals.

 1. They Embrace Investing